 Individual/Organization MONIUMENT BEACH CIVIC ASSOCIATES

-Address (mailing) P.O.
-Box 13
+Address (mailing) P. O. Box 13

 MONUMENT BEACH, MA 02553

 Home/Business Address

 Home Telephone #

 Business Telephone #

 Contact Person BETH AGRILLO

 Email address:

 I (we) request the use of the following town owned property:

 Name: BOURNE FIRE STATION 2

 Location: 14 THOMAS PHILBRICK RD.
-MONUMENT BEACH, MA 02553
+MONIMENT BEACH, MA 02553

 Purpose: ICE CREAM SOCIAL - SERVING ICECREAM PROVIDED

-BY THE WHISTLE STOP ICE CRETAM SHOP Please indicate if a tent will be used or food served/available at event
+BY THE WHISTLE STOP ICE CREAM SHOP Please indicate if a tent will be used or food served/available at event

-Please indicate if a tent will be used or food served/available at event Date(s)

-Time(s)
+Date(s)

-From 4:00 pm (time first person will arrive) OR UNTIL FULL CLEANUP To 8:30 pm + BESTORATION OF STATION(time last person will leave)
+Time(s) From 4:00 pm (time first person will arrive)

-To 8:30 pm + BESTORATION OF STATION(time last person will leave)
+To 8:30 fm + BESTORATION OF STATION(time last person will leave)

 From(time first person will arrive

 To(time last person will leave)

 Copy of Liability Insurance with town named as additional insured